 - To help Migrant Education Program families function effectively in the Anchorage community.

 - To assist Migrant Education Program students to attain high academic standards.

 - To integrate and support existing educational services.

 - To identify and assess individual family needs and assist in developing an appropriate action plan.

-- To provide opportunities for reading readiness for pre-school through grade three.
+- To provide opportunities for reading readiness for pre-school through middle and secondary grade levels.